cubesat-lab/cubesat-1-sw/docs/design/serial-frame-protocol.md

 This protocol is used for communication on a serial bus (UART, USB) between two nodes (microcontroller and computer), to exchange data using frames (packets) in a duplex system.
 The main scope of this protocol is to enable exchange of [Protocol Data Units](https://en.wikipedia.org/wiki/Protocol_data_unit) (PDUs) between host PC and the embedded MCU (microcontroller unit) in the most simple, reliable and straigh-forward way, maintaining coexistence of other types of data transmissions on the physical bus.
 The key features of this protocol are:
-- Bi-directional transmission of data frames with variable lenght
+- Bi-directional transmission of data frames with variable length
 - Frame CRC for data integrity check
 - No disruption of other data on the serial bus, such as ASCII characters or other frames